+Treatment

-Treatment Hot compresses
+Hot Compresses

 Hold a clean flannel / cotton wool soaked in comfortably hot water against the closed eyelids for five minutes.
 You will need to reheat the flannel in hot water, as necessary, when it cools.
 This melts the oils in the blocked glands.
-Never share flannels with others.
+NEVER share flannels with others.

 The alternative to hot compresses, often recommended in the eye clinic, is to use a device to heat the lids for longer than is achievable with a compress (microwaveable blepharitis masks).
 One such device is called a Meibopatch, which comes with a temperature strip on the box to check it is at the correct temperature (especially useful for children), but it is ideally kept on the eyes for six minutes, twice a day, so this requires some patience.
 Other examples of such devices are Optase and EyeBag.
-There are also moist heat USB plug-in devices which some may prefer.
-There are other brands and devices, all of which will be effective when used following their enclosed recommendations.
+There are others, all of which will be effective when used following their enclosed recommendations.
 They are available through chemists, opticians, directly or via the internet.